Fish and Fisheries

 Assessing Bering Sea Snow Crab Populations

-This research develops a spatially structured method for assessing Bering Sea snow crab population and tests the ability of current methods to assess this spatially dynamic species.
+This research developed a spatially structured method for assessing Bering Sea snow crab population and tested the ability of current methods to assess this spatially dynamic species.

 Waters, Charles, Principal Investigator